The 16-Week CEO Identity Shift: From Consultant to Strategic Leader at $128K

 The Executive Summary

 Viggo hit $128K/month in his technology consulting business and felt paralyzed.
-Revenue was strong.
-The team of 12 functioned well.
-Systems worked.
-But something was wrong.
+Revenue was strong, the team of 12 functioned well, and systems worked, but something was wrong.

 He still thought of himself as “the consultant who built a company.”

-Every morning, his instinct pulled him toward client delivery.
-Technical problem-solving.
-Quality control.
-The work that had gotten him here.
-The work that felt like “real work.”
+Every morning, his instinct pulled him toward client delivery, technical problem‑solving, and quality control—the work that had gotten him here and still felt like “real work.”

-But business at $128K needed something different.
-Strategic partnerships that would open doors to enterprise clients.
-Culture building that would retain top talent.
-Vision work that would position the company for $300K+.
-CEO work.
+But business at $128K needed something different: strategic partnerships that would open doors to enterprise clients, culture building that would retain top talent, and vision work that would position the company for $300K+—CEO work.

 The internal conflict created paralysis.
-When he did strategic work (what the business needed), he felt guilty for not doing delivery (what felt comfortable).
-When he did delivery work, growth stalled because nobody was handling CEO-level decisions.
+When he did strategic work (what the business needed), he felt guilty for not doing delivery (what felt comfortable), and when he did delivery work, growth stalled because nobody was handling CEO‑level decisions.

 He’d read about the identity crisis at $140K.
-The pattern: 63% of founders face this exact conflict at $135K-$145K.
-Average stuck time: 8-14 months.
-Emotional difficulty: highest-rated pain point across all plateaus.
+The pattern is that 63% of founders face this exact conflict at $135K–$145K, they stay stuck for 8–14 months on average, and the emotional difficulty is the highest‑rated pain point across all plateaus.

-Viggo was at $128K seeing the early warning signs.
-He started the transformation before the crisis hit.
-16 weeks later, he’d completed the identity shift from operator to CEO.
+Viggo was at $128K, seeing the early warning signs.
+He started the transformation before the crisis hit, and 16 weeks later he had completed the identity shift from operator to CEO.
 Here’s exactly how he did it.

 At $128K, the business needs a CEO.
 But the founder still operates like a consultant.